teymour-aldridge/puzzle_engine/README.md

 **`puzzle_engine`** is a general-purpose puzzle library written in Rust.
 It's designed with extensibility and clarity in mind — ideal for games, educational tools, or AI challenges.

 This crate currently includes support for the following:
+### Mazes
-- **grid mazes**, a 2 dimensional maze generated using randomized DFS.
+- **Grid Mazes**, a 2 dimensional maze generated using randomized DFS.
-- **network mazes**, a type of maze that consists of a randomly generated network of nodes.
+- **Network Mazes**, a type of maze that consists of a randomly generated network of nodes.
+### Ciphers
+- **Caesar**, A simple cipher where each letter is shifted by a fixed number of positions in the alphabet.
+- **Vigenere**, A simple cipher where each character is encrypted using a corresponding shift from the keyword.

 ---